Practical Hints for Living in Memphis

 - Always chain and lock your bike or it WILL get stolen.

-You should always carry some form of I.D. (your University I.D. is best on campus) and either know or carry your Social Security number, phone number, and address.
+You should always carry some form of I.D. (your University I.D. is best on campus) and know your Social Security number, phone number, and address.
 You will often be asked to present this information.
+Do not carry your passport or Social Security card on you.

 Speaking English is the only way to get better at it.
-English is one of the hardest languages, but the more comfortable you are with it, the more confident you will become communicating.
-Don't be afraid to ask for help because you're not comfortable with your English.
-If you have a bad experience when attempting to communicate in English, don't give up!
+Donít be afraid to ask for help because youíre not comfortable with English.
+If you have a bad experience when attempting to communicate in English, donít give up!
 The more you talk, the better you will get.
 Also, watch TV to practice listening comprehension.

-Time zones are listed in the White Pages phone book.
+Time zones.
 Be aware of the time differences when calling other parts of the country, especially the East and West coasts.

-Tornado Siren: When a tornado warning has been issued by the Weather Service, a siren will sound.
-This indicates you should take cover immediately because a tornado has been seen in the area.
-The siren is tested every Saturday at 12 noon for one minute.
+Tornado/Emergency Siren.
+When a tornado warning has been issued by the Weather Service or there is a serious emergency situation, a siren will sound.
+This indicates you should take cover immediately.
+The sirens in Memphis are tested every Wednesday afternoon for one minute.

 Things to do in Memphis are not hard to find if you know where to look:

-The Commercial Appeal, the main Memphis newspaper, prints a weekend entertainment guide every Friday called Playbook.
-Playbook has restaurant listings every 3 months and contains a restaurant review every Friday.
-The paper can be bought around Memphis.
-Subscriptions are also available.
+- The Commercial Appeal, the main Memphis newspaper, prints a weekend entertainment guide every Friday called Go Memphis, which has restaurant listings and contains a restaurant review every Friday.

-Take-out boxes ("doggie bags") are used, even at "nice" restaurants, when you want to take the rest of your food home with you.
-This is perfectly acceptable and normal in the U.S. You can't use a "doggie bag" at a buffet.
+Take-out boxes are used, even at "nice" restaurants, when you want to take the rest of your food home with you.
+This is perfectly acceptable and normal in the U.S.

 Ethnic Foods.
-Look in the Yellow Pages under "Grocers" and also "Bakers."
+Search under "Grocers" and also "Bakers."
 Memphis has several stores which specialize in Asian, Hispanic, and Middle Eastern foods, as well as "European" breads.
-Likewise, many ethnic restaurants are listed in the Yellow Pages under "Restaurants."

 Cars.
 The Saturday and Sunday editions of The Commercial Appeal have car sections in the classified ads.

 Insurance.
 You must have insurance if you own a car.
-It is also wise to purchase renter's insurance which will protect you against loss of or damage to your belongings because of theft, fire or other disasters.
+It is also wise to purchase renterís insurance, which will protect you against loss of or damage to your belongings because of theft, fire or other disasters.

-Department stores such as Sears, Wal-Mart, Target, and K-Mart carry lots of different merchandise from clothing to furniture to food at very reasonable prices.
+Department stores such as Sears, Wal-Mart, Target, carry lots of different merchandise from clothing to furniture to food at very reasonable prices.

 - Memphis in May (each year Memphis in May honors a different foreign country; activities always include a barbecue festival, a music festival and a Sunset Symphony concert).